FlashHit/VU-PixelsMod/README.md

 # Last Update: 13-08-2022
 - Fixed the shockwave time on the grenades.
+- Javelin now also can shoot down choppers and jets
+- but at the cost of locking range !

 # Previous Update: 09-08-2022
 - Fixed the Russian recon chopper, now it fly as it should be.